 "O G-d, may all created in your image recognize that they are kin, so that in one spirit and in one friendship, they may be forever united before You."
 (Traditional liturgy)

 "All of Israel is responsible for one another."
 (Shavuot 39a)

-A lift to the bimah and assistive listening devices at 2014 Open Hearts Award winning Temple Anshe Sholom, Olympia Fields, IL, allow congregants of varying abilities to participate in worship.
+A lift to the bimah and assistive listening devices are provided at 2014 Open Hearts Award winning Temple Anshe Sholom, Olympia Fields, IL.